 About Jayne Storey

-Jayne’s experience is backed up with 17 years independent research and development of her unique Chi-Motion methodology which is now trusted and proven to help golfers reduce mental interference, control anxiety, unite the mind and body and access ‘the zone’ of relaxed concentration conducive to elite performance in competitions, tournments and other high-pressure situations.
+Her experience is backed up with 17 years independent research and development of her unique Chi-Motion methodology which is now trusted and proven to help reduce mental interference, control anxiety, strengthen the mind~body connection and access ‘the zone’ of relaxed concentration conducive to elite performance in competitions, tournments and other high-pressure situations.

-It is achieved through ancient principles and deep practice techniques such as attention training, breathing exercises, applied mindfulness, postural training, awareness, slow motion drills, visualization and more, to help you strengthen your mind~body connection, especially when the pressure is on.
+It is achieved through ancient movement principles and deep practice techniques such as attention training, breathing exercises, applied mindfulness, postural training, awareness, slow motion drills, visualization and more, to help strengthen the mind~body connection, especially when the pressure is on.